 Man in the Dark

-Man in the Dark by Paul Auster is a devastating novel about the many realities we inhabit as war and conflict flame all around us.
+The audio version of Man in the Dark, in which Paul Auster reads – in a complete and unabridged recording – his devastating novel about the shifting realities we inhabit as conflict flames all around us.

 We are temporarily only able to ship Faber Shop orders to addresses in the UK.